 This winter, bring both beauty and cheer to your dining table with a fresh garland made from seasonal branches and foliage.
-If you think you'll be too busy on the day of your holiday gathering to create this, you're in luck — these ingredients are hardy enough so that you can make this garland a day in advance and simply store in a cool place.
+If you think you'll be too busy on the day of your holiday gathering to create this, you're in luck — these materials are hardy enough so that you can make this garland a day in advance and simply store in a cool place.
+This makes one 4 ½-foot-long garland.

 Things You'll Need